 Thanks to Retinafunk for his red pepper image, which is licensed CC-BY-SA.

 Thanks to everyone who has submitted or edited definitions, or voted on terms.
-There would be no Online Slang Dictionary without you!
+The Online Slang Dictionary wouldn't exist without you!